tacone/coffee/README.md

 [PSR Police](https://github.com/tacone/psr-police) and using it to set a pre-commit git hook.

+## Unit tests

+There are no tests at the moment, as I feel it's too soon and the design of this package may change sensibly as the development goes on.

+Hopefully, as the API becomes stable, I will write some.

 ## License

 You are permitted to use this library under the terms of the MIT license.